Eumaeus/Peripatos/posts/02 Alps/03_Via_Alpina_2022/Via_Alpina.md

 ### Shoes

 It's been many years since either of us has worn hiking boots.
-We've used Altra trail runners for all our Alpine hikes as well as hiking over Greece and Nepal.
+We've used Altra trail runners for all our Alpine hikes as well as hiking over Greece and in the Nepali Himalayas.

 ![Amy wore Altra Superiors, the lightest trail shoes Altra offers.](images/Altra_Superior_IMG_6651.jpeg)

+> On one of the final days of our Everest Base Camp trek, we passed a group going north, clumping along in their huge boots.
+Someone saw us and exclaimed "Trainers for trekking?"
+We said nothing, but inwardly were, like, "We've just done this whole trek, Yo!"

 ![Chris has always favored the Lone Peaks.](images/LonePeak_IMG_6950.jpg)